Travel insurance for interrailing

 This is why it's important to have travel insurance.

-Travel insurance can cover your medical emergencies to help prevent unexpected costs.
+Travel insurance with medical cover helps cover the cost of medical emergencies when travelling.
 It can also cover the price of getting back to the UK for medical reasons.
 Phew!

 Compare travel insurance